-a) in the United States: the Federal income taxes imposed by the Internal Revenue Code (but excluding the accumulated earnings tax, except as provided in paragraph 6 of Article 10 (Dividends), the personal holding company tax, and social security taxes), and the excise taxes imposed on insurance premiums paid to foreign insurers and with respect to private foundations (hereinafter referred to as "United States tax").
-The Convention shall, however, apply to the excise taxes imposed on insurance premiums paid to foreign insurers only to the extent that the risks covered by such premiums are not reinsured with a person not entitled to the benefits of this or any other convention which applies to these taxes; and b) in Aruba: the income tax (inkomstenbelasting); the solidarity tax (solidariteitsbelasting); the wages tax (loonbelasting); the profit tax (winstbelasting); and the surtaxes on the income and profits taxes (hereinafter referred to as "Aruban tax").
+- a) in the United States: the Federal income taxes imposed by the Internal Revenue Code (but excluding the accumulated earnings tax, except as provided in paragraph 6 of Article 10 (Dividends), the personal holding company tax, and social security taxes), and the excise taxes imposed on insurance premiums paid to foreign insurers and with respect to private foundations (hereinafter referred to as "United States tax").
+The Convention shall, however, apply to the excise taxes imposed on insurance premiums paid to foreign insurers only to the extent that the risks covered by such premiums are not reinsured with a person not entitled to the benefits of this or any other convention which applies to these taxes; and - b) in the Netherlands Antilles: the income tax (inkomstenbelasting); the wages tax (loonbelasting); the profit tax (winstbelasting); and the surtaxes on the income and profits taxes (hereinafter referred to as "Netherlands Antillean tax").